Frequently Asked Questions

 Q: When will the Paul Harris Home be available to visit?

-A: The Home is currently available to be visited by appointment only.
+A: The Home is currently available to be visited, by appointment only.

 Q: How can I help?

 A: The Paul and Jean Harris Home Foundation appreciates donations of all sizes, with naming opportunities for large donations.
-Please see the donation page for details:
+Please see the donation page for details.

 Q: What work has been done, and what remains to complete the renovation?

 A: By the time the Home was purchased in 2005 on the eve of the Centennial Rotary International Convention, the Home had experienced years of neglect.
 The outside of the Home was presentable, but the inside needed much attention and care.
 These circumstances provided the Paul and Jean Harris Home Foundation with the exciting opportunity to renovate the home and return it to its 1947 condition, while creating a visitor center for visiting Rotarians from around the world.
-The initial phase of the renovations, including construction of the events center (Rotary Room), reconstruction of the interior of the Home, and an exterior patio, is substantially complete.
-Currently, we are working on furnishing the Home with authentic furniture and other artifacts.
-Next, we will be creating exhibits to showcase the history of the Home, recreating the International Peace Garden, installing an audio-visual center in the basement, and adding additional landscaping.
-These renovations will be completed as donations become available.

 Q: What is inside the Home?